ethannicholas/Frost/docs/gettingStarted.md

     $ make run_tests

+Note that a handful of tests are expected to fail at the moment.

 ### Windows

 I'm not a Windows developer and have not attempted to compile Frost on Windows.
 I'm sure it will